 Matthew says that what he enjoyed most about interning with our office is that it gave him the opportunity to work in a field he loves, and one in which he plans to pursue a career, and apply what he has learned to his own career.
 He says he feels very blessed for everything he has accomplished thus far and will continue to work hard, stay dedicated, and focused on his goals and dreams to have a career in politics.

 Congratulations, Matthew!
 We look forward to seeing where your bright future takes you!

 In his Farewell Address to the nation, President Reagan took time to speak with Americans about the importance of patriotism and kindling a love for our country in future generations.
 He emphasized that “freedom is special and rare.
 It’s fragile; it needs protection.”
 Reagan also reminded parents of their duty in this task saying, “All great change in America begins at the dinner table.”
-You can listen to this part of his message here.
 To watch his entire address, click here.

 On May 14, the Governor released a revised version of his proposed State Budget.
 The table above illustrates how funding for various programs has grown since 2008-09, and in particular Health and Human Services (HHS) and K-12 education.

 The chart reflects spending from all state fund sources (i.e., General Fund, Special Funds, and Bond Funds) as it demonstrates that HHS program spending increased by $17.5 billion and K-12 spending grew by $11.6 billion.
 Combined they account for over $29 billion (66 percent) of the $44 billion in new spending.

 In contrast, transportation program funding has fared the worst with an increase of just over $2 billion, which is less than 5 percent of the spending growth.
 This is particularly notable in light of the recent discussions regarding the state’s crumbling transportation infrastructure and legislative Democrats’ proposals to raise car and gas taxes by several billion dollars to address transportation funding shortfalls.